 Here’s our recipe.
 It makes about 10 large jars.

 1 large bowlful (see photo) of chopped onions.
-I know this shows a bowl of pears but its to show the bowl, not the contents!
+I know this shows a bowl of pears but it’s to show the bowl, not the contents!

 1 large chopped aubergine (from the market this year, hopefully home-grown next year)